jamesraymusic/jamesraymusic.github.io/lyrics/make-her-mine.md

 I know, I can make her, I make her, I make her, I make her mine

-But the girl wont know this thing
+But the girl won't notice me
-No, no, no, no, no, no the girl wont know this thing
+No, no, no, no, no, no the girl won't notice me

-No that girl wont know this thing
+No that girl won't notice me

-No the girl wont know this thing
+No the girl won't notice me

-No that girl wont know this thing
+No that girl won't notice me